content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/sql/7-ddl.md

 2.4.3 Remove all data from a table that has foreign key references

-2.4.4 PostgreSQL TRUNCATE TABLE and ON DELETE trigger

-2.4.5 PostgreSQL TRUNCATE TABLE and transaction

 **3. References**

 ## 1. DDL (Data Definition Language)